Transcripts of Orientation Videos

-- Courses are taught in ANGEL – a Learning Management System.
-To access your courses, go to sunyocc.SLN.suny.edu
+- Courses are taught in Blackboard – a Learning Management System.
+To access your courses, go to https://sunyocc.open.suny.edu/

-- An Orientation to ANGEL can be found on the SLN website.
+- Video lessons to Blackboard can be found on the website.

-- The SLN Helpdesk can assist with navigation questions and technical “how to” concerns about ANGEL.
+- The Open SUNY Helpdesk can assist with navigation questions and technical “how to” concerns about Blackboard.

 - The Helpdesk at Onondaga can assist you with login questions and problems.

-- The Content Tutoring Center on the main Onondaga campus provides one hour workshops to students in the use of ANGEL.
+- The Content Tutoring Center on the main Onondaga campus provides one hour workshops to students in the use of Blackboard.

 - The Office of Online Learning at Onondaga can provide you with general information about the online learning program.
 Each course is unique; specifics will be explained inside the virtual classroom.